jentery/gloomhaven/index.md

 ## Traveling

 Unless scenarios are linked, you need to draw a road card to travel from place to place (or scenario to scenario) on the campaign board.
 Road cards present you with choices.
 Once you decide, you flip over the card to see the results of your decision.
 Road cards are either placed back in the deck or discarded altogether after they are played.
 (See the icon in the bottom right of results to determine whether to shuffle it back into the deck or discard it.)

+## Personal Quest

+Once you complete the personal quest listed on your personal quest card, you must return to Gloomhaven and retire your character.
+You then select a new character, unlock new game content, open the town records book, and increase the town's prosperity.

+## New Characters

+When you create a new character, it enters the game at the prosperity level of Gloomhaven (not level 1).

 ## References